3 August, 2015

 Get a good fence

 This one is a no brainer – the fence surrounding your yard as a whole should be high enough that your pup can’t hop over it or slip through one of the cracks.
 You can even use an additional fence to surround a small area of your yard for your pet to hang out it when you’re not able to keep an eye on it.
+You can check out some custom vinyl fences so you can have it matched to your specifications, helping you protect your garden and animals.

 Long live the dog house